netsys-edinburgh/nervion-powder/doc/scenarios.md

 Some useful **control_plane** command examples:
 - **init-inf**: Attach the UE and remains attached until the end of the experiment.
-- **init-10-detach-inf**: Attach the UE during 10 seconds and then detach the UE.
+- **init-10-detach-inf**: Attach the UE for 10 seconds and then detach the UE.
 - **init-15-detach-30-attach-15**: The UE attaches to the core for 15 seconds.
 Then it detaches from the network for 30 seconds.
 And finally it attaches again for another 15 seconds and the actions start again.
-- **init-0-detach-0-attach-0**: Attach and Detach from the core as quick as possible in an infinite loop (This is used to generate high loads).
+- **init-0-detach-0-attach-0**: Attach and Detach from the core as fast as possible in an infinite loop (This is used to generate high loads).